-In detail, Circular No. 200/2014/TT-BTC issued in Dec 2014 is the latest legal document regulating national chart of accounts, including a standardized form for financial statement reporting.
+In detail, Circular No. 200/2014/TT-BTC issued in Dec 2014 is the latest legal document regulating the national chart of accounts, including a standardized form for financial statement reporting.

 Vietnam’s road map to IFRS

-The Accounting – Auditing project has started in 2020 with a clear road map to 2030, according to the Department of Accounting and Auditing Regime – MOF.
+The Accounting – Auditing project started in 2020 with a clear road map to 2030, according to the Department of Accounting and Auditing Regime – MOF.

 There are three main stages in this project:

 - Readiness Preparation: From 2019 to the end of 2021

 - Pilot Implementation: From 2022 to the end of 2025

 Roadmap to IFRS